Tropical plant expo draws global industry professionals to Fort Lauderdale

 “TPIE is where plant professionals from all over the world converge to make important connections, learn what’s trending, and experience plants and products,” said Tal Coley, chief executive officer of the Florida Nursery, Growers and Landscape Association (FNGLA), which organized the event.
 “This industry trade event is truly an international marketplace.”

 The event is considered the largest gathering of the tropical plant industry on the planet.
 Experts lead discussions and networking opportunities with exhibitions, seminars and booths displaying products.
-The event this year covered some 227,000-square-feet of exhibit space in the convention center in Fort Lauderdale.
-There were more than 1,000 exhibits during the expo with more than 420 companies taking part in the event that lasted most of the last week of January.
+This year’s event covered some 227,000 square feet of exhibit space in the convention center in Fort Lauderdale.
+There were more than 1,000 exhibits during the expo, and more than 420 companies took part in the event, which lasted most of the last week of January.

-This year’s expo also featured a speech from filmmaker Brett Culp, who outlined methods that accelerate business performance and connections in the tropical plant industry.
+This year’s expo also featured a speech by filmmaker Brett Culp, who outlined methods for accelerating business performance and making connections in the tropical plant industry.

 The FNGLA also presented honors to participants who had the top exhibits during the event.
 Those winners included: